StanAngeloff/compass-magick/README.md

         magick-color-stop(75%, blue)
       )

+  A shorter (implicit) version of the above is also available:

+      magick-linear-gradient(
+        red 25%,
+        blue 75%
+      )

   Gradients cannot be used directly on the canvas.
 You can only apply them using another function:

       magick-fill(magick-linear-gradient(red, green, blue))